martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 So, you start you favorite drawing application and create a new file.
 The drawing application asks you which page size you need.
-Well, you are at the beginning, you don't really know how many visual elements you need to add to your system diagram.
+Well, as you are at the beginning, you don't really know how many visual elements you need to add to your system diagram.
 If you would know this already now, then most likely your job as a solution architect has already been finished.
 In lack of any second-sight-abilities you just pick the default value which is FullHD (1920x1080 pixels).